+- Level 1 Surgery Verification.
 Children's National is one of only twelve children’s hospitals in the country to attain Level 1 Surgery Verification from the American College of Surgeons.
-This distinction recognizes surgery centers who have improved surgical quality, prevented complications, reduced costs and saved lives.
+This distinction recognizes surgery centers which have improved surgical quality, prevented complications, reduced costs and saved lives.

 Beyond emergency care, injury prevention is an important part of our mission.
 Through research, education and outreach to the public, we aim to teach families and caregivers how to recognize injury risks and create a safe environment.

-Founded in 1987 at Children's National Health System, Safe Kids Worldwide is a global network of health care providers and organizations dedicated to preventing unintentional injuries, the leading cause of death in children in the United States.
+Founded in 1987 at Children's National, Safe Kids Worldwide is a global network of health care providers and organizations dedicated to preventing unintentional injuries, which are the leading cause of death in children in the United States.
 Many injuries are accidental and preventable, often the result of bicycle crashes, pedestrian accidents, burns, falls and drowning.

 In addition to resources and information on the Safe Kids website, we offer a burn education program through the hospital and a series of educational videos that you can watch from the comfort of your own home.